hiiamyes/cheat-sheet/k8s/minikube.md

 [How to use local docker images with Minikube?](https://stackoverflow.com/questions/42564058/how-to-use-local-docker-images-with-minikube)
 [Reusing the Docker daemon](https://github.com/kubernetes/minikube/blob/0c616a6b42b28a1aab8397f5a9061f8ebbd9f3d9/README.md#reusing-the-docker-daemon)

+As the [README](https://github.com/kubernetes/minikube/blob/0c616a6b42b28a1aab8397f5a9061f8ebbd9f3d9/README.md#reusing-the-docker-daemon) describes, you can reuse the Docker daemon from Minikube with `eval $(minikube docker-env)`.

 ```
 eval $(minikube docker-env)
 docker build -t foo:0.0.1 .